-5) National Executive and community structures led by farming communities and field officers, many of them volunteers.
+5) National Executive and community structures led by coordinators and farming communities, many of them volunteers.

 International Policymaking structures:

-The structure is led by the FPI Presidium, Elfas Mcloud, Shangwa (Founding Member) and Tamika Williams
+The structure is led by FPI Presidium & the (Founding Member)

-The policy-development office works with all policy-making structures across the world that include continental leadership under the 7 Vice Presidents, the Regional leadership under the International General council and the regional councillors.
+The policy-development office works with all policy-making structures across the world that include continental leadership under the 7 Vice Presidents, Regional leadership under the International General council, and regional councillors.

 The International General Council is led by Continental Vice Presidents and their regional leadership structures.

-Working together with these structures we become the Chief Policymakers of the FPI, we work to make the organisation functional and attractive to donors, funders and to work in harmony with different host governments across the world.
-These structures stand as the FPI project monitoring systems, from grassroots, regional, continental and internationally.
+Working together with these structures we become the Chief Policymakers of the FPI, we work to make the organization functional and attractive to donors and funders and to work in harmony with different host governments across the world.
+These structures stand as FPI project monitoring systems, from grassroots, regional, continental, and international.

 International Project implementation and management structures:

-This structure is led by the International Executive, which falls under the leadership of the CEO Professor Kevin Wilson a renown USA economist who is the boss of the organisation and leads FPI sitting on both the IEC and the IGC, not as a policymaker but as its ex-officio, the CEO is the ley leader of FPI, besides leading FPI project he also influences policy-making processes and policy adoption as he is the one who shapes the FPI activities through his day to day leadership of the organisation.
+This structure is led by the International Executive, which falls under the leadership of the CEO a renowned economist who is the leader of the organization's day-to-day activities and leads FPI sitting on both the IEC and the IGC, not as a policymaker but as its ex-officio, the CEO is the ley leader of FPI, besides leading FPI project he also influences policy-making processes and policy adoption as he is the one who shapes the FPI activities through his day to day leadership of the organisation.

 The office of the Senior Executive Director responsible for the Agroecology project, this office has several sub-offices attached to it in line with several activities under the Agroecology project.